codedbypartha/H5ADtoSeurat/README.md

 # H5ADtoSeurat

-# H5AD to Seurat Conversion Wrapper
+# Easily Convert AnnData (.h5ad) Object to Seurat Object

 This R script provides a flexible wrapper function to convert **AnnData (adata)** objects stored in **h5ad files** (from Python/Scanpy/Squidpy) to **Seurat** objects in R. It preserves all assays, allows gene ID mapping, and lets you rename the main Seurat assay.